TianyunXu923/U.S.-States-Water-Usage/README.md

 + Scale up and down button next to the graph button.
 If line charts are to close to each other, could zoom in and scale the graph up.
 + If water symbol is not dropped in the box, it goes back to its initial position.

-### Water usuage bubbles and timeline red triangle icon are draggable.
+### Water usuage bubbles and timeline red slider are draggable.
 ![alt text](https://github.com/TianyunXu923/U.S.-States-Water-Usage/blob/master/demoImg1.png )

 ### Drag state water bubble to the display box.